 From that single event, I made connections that helped me meet the right people to secure speaking opportunities at other events as well, such as Affiliate Summit.

-Today it’s much easier to get started, network and attend events.
+Today it’s much easier to get started, network and attends events.
 If you are in NY or CA, there are probably 10+ events going on daily.
 Throw in social media and Facebook Groups and you really have no excuse to not be making new connections daily.

 5. How many hours do you work daily?
 What are the daily tasks for your business?